Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 These `mockedRoutes` come from another file that is simply a dictionary of `urlString -> function` and then a `urlToRegex` method is used to ensure the base url can be ignored and the standard `/thing/:id` syntax can be used for matching.

+### Mock Route Internals

+The actual [mocked-routes.js](/EndtoEnd/playwright/mocked-routes.js#L11-15) maps a url to a function that takes a `route` object and a `req` or request object.
+We can call to check the `method` the URL was called with and respond with the same test data used to seed the database.
+The [json](/EndtoEnd/playwright/mocked-routes.js#L3-8) function is simply a wrapper around `route.fulfill`, setting the `contentType`, `body`, CORS header, and `status`.

+Looking at a more [complex route](/EndtoEnd/playwright/mocked-routes.js#L22-34) for creating a new task, we can also access the `url` method to extract information from it, in this case, a `listId`.
+We also extract the posted JSON data using the `pastDataJSON` method.